lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 Our work aims to take holistic action against plastic waste in the environment.
-To produce the world's first backpack made of self-collected ocean plastic, we set up our own clean-up program in Indonesia around our founder Benjamin Mandos in 2016.
-As a result of the increasing level of awareness and the growing sales volume of our products, we have since been able to expand our area of impact on site.
-Based on clean-up experiences gained locally and the calculations of Jambeck et al. (2015), we now no longer exclusively collect plastic from the ocean.
+To produce the world's first backpack made of self-collected ocean plastic, we set up our own clean-up program in Indonesia in 2016.
+Based on clean-up experiences gained locally and current calculations of e.g. Jambeck et al. (2015), we now no longer exclusively collect plastic from the ocean.
 Rather, we are able to open up even larger areas with the collection points starting from the coast.
-By giving local people a direct opportunity to recycle alongside creating basic waste management structures, we are providing preventive support to avoid improperly disposed plastic waste threatening the ocean in the long term and have thus been able to multiply the impact for the local ecosystem in the first two years of operations.
-We summarize the plastic collected on site with the term Ocean Impact Plastic.
+By giving local people a direct opportunity to recycle alongside creating basic waste management structures, we are providing preventive support to avoid improperly disposed plastic waste threatening the ocean in the long term.
+In this way, we create concrete added value: beaches become cleaner, waste becomes a recyclable material and the environmental awareness of everyone involved changes for the better.
+Not least because of this, we are in close exchange with the local authorities, who support our work and work with us to find long-term solutions for waste reduction and disposal.
+Most importantly, our work shows a way in which companies can produce high quality products using recycled materials and make a measurable contribution to improving our environmental situation.
+It is a start that we hope will contribute to political and social change and encourage many consumers to join in.
+To achieve this change in thinking, we need many actors, such as politicians, legislators, NGOs and many people who are aware of the challenge and take the necessary steps.

 Our production meets all social, ecological and economic criteria of sustainable management.
 Resources are preserved without compromising on the product quality.
-All bags are high-quality and durable – with a minimalistic and timeless design that outlasts the fast-paced fast-fashion industry.
-With an offered repair service and 2-year-warranty, the products' longevity can be additionally increased.
+All bags are high-quality and durable – with a minimalistic and timeless design.

-In Indonesia, we support the development of waste infrastructure in rural areas and create jobs for all.
+In Indonesia, we support the development of waste infrastructure in rural areas and create jobs that are accessible to all.
 With our Code of Conduct, we commit to the fair treatment and payment of all employees in the supply chain: fair and safe working conditions, fair wages and the equal treatment of all stakeholders.

 The idea actually came about by chance, but made sense as backpacks are a particularly durable, robust and easy-care product.
-Our customers have certainly fallen hook and sinker for the idea as they also love the minimalist, timeless design of the functional backpacks, with the ROLLTOP becoming established as a leading all-rounder in the backpack category.
+In the meantime, we, the employees as well as the customers of GOT BAG, have become convinced not only of the original idea, but also of the functional backpacks with their minimalist, timeless design.
+The ROLLTOP has established itself as an ideal all-rounder.

 In Indonesia, we quickly found partners who can process the collected plastics into pellets in a technologically demanding process that meets European standards.
 We were also able to identify customers who produce additional new articles from all types of plastics that are not usable for the production of our products or use them for heat generation.